Percentile rankings vs 1,600+ peer institutions. Higher is better.

 For personalized projections across earnings scenarios — including Parent PLUS planning — use [Azimuth's Financial GPS tool](/analysis/financial-gps-framework/).

 Graduates of Southwestern Christian University earn median 4-year earnings of $45,678, placing Southwestern Christian University in the 3.0 percentile for median earnings four years after enrollment among nonprofit four-year institutions.
-Graduates earn at roughly the same level as similar students at comparable institutions, placing Southwestern Christian University in the 58.1 percentile for earnings beyond expectations among nonprofit four-year institutions.
+Graduates earn about $51 less than similar students at comparable institutions, placing the institution in the 58.1 percentile for earnings beyond expectations among nonprofit four-year institutions.

 Azimuth ranks Southwestern Christian University #1200 for return on investment among nonprofit four-year institutions.
-Those figures represent lifetime returns relative to OK's no-degree-equivalent earnings baseline of $30,928.
+Program outcomes vary by major.